helloGrimm/web-portfolio/README.md

 ```
 #### 2. Navigate to a specific project
 Once you cloned the respository, navigate to the folder of the specific project you'd like to explore.
 Each projects is stored in its one folder within the repository.
-## 📌 Future Updates
-This repository will be regulary updated as I create new websites.